mistralai/cookbook/concept-deep-dive/tokenization/basics.md

    We will then have a full sequence of token IDs:
    - `432` + `523` + `87` + `75`

-4. This sequence will be decoded back into a full string:
+4. This sequence can be decoded back into a full string:
    - `Hello,` + ` how` + ` are` + ` you` -> `Hello, how are you`

 We can then repeat this process as much as needed.